-All credits earned in SSU's undergraduate certificates are internally transferable to SSU's Bachelor of Business Administration (BBA) program.
+All credits earned in SSU's undergraduate business certificates are internally transferable to SSU's Bachelor of Business Administration (BBA) program.
+In addition, all credits earned as "elective courses" in SSU's undergraduate Certificate in Film and Media Studies are internally transferable to SSU's graduate Certificate in Advanced Film and Media Studies program.
 All grades and GPA points will carry over to the new program, subject to all Catalog policies.